Zoranan/CPP_Grep/README.md

 - Mostly this needs a lot of ad-hoc testing to find the glaring bugs and correct them.
 - Automated testing should be created as well
-- Multiline and Singleline modes need to be implemented and tested
+- Multiline and Singleline modes need to be implemented
-- Case insensitive mode needs to be fixed for CharRange
+- Case insensitive mode needs to be implemented for CharRange
-- Add some optimization to the parser to avoid generating a regex that double checks chars
+- Better exceptions and exception handling needs to be added to provide useful error messages
+- The end of line needs to be fixed so it works properly with lazy quantifiers

+## Nice to Have Features
+- Word boundary (\b and \B)
+- Back-references to previous capture groups (\1, \2, etc...)
+- 4 and 8 digit unicode support (\u#### and \u########)
+- Modifier flags at the beginning of the regex string (features for those flags still need to be implemented)
+- Support for substitution operator similar to perl for outputting a custom string from captured groups